How long are dogs pregnant? Dog pregnancy & gestation

 What to do when your dog gives birth and afterbirth care

-When it is clear that your dog is in labour (see above: “What are the signs of labour?”) gently guide her to the whelping box if she is not already there.
+When your dog is in labour (see above: “What are the signs of labour?”) gently guide her to the whelping box if she is not already there.
 From there on it’s best to trust her instincts while following any advice your vet has provided.
 Most importantly, keep calm and attend to her needs as best as possible as she may become stressed if you show signs of stress.

 While not crowding her, be close enough to keep an eye on how she is progressing.
 You don’t have to be in the whelping area all the time, and if things are taking their time, check in every 15 minutes or so.
 If other family members, including children, want to watch, let them do so one at a time, keeping quiet and not disturbing mum.